 Ways to Address the Difficult Conversation

-- Don't Say "We Have to Talk."
+- Don't Say "We Have to Talk" or "Can we talk?"
 Start your conversation with a statement that acknowledges that the topic is difficult, sensitive, confrontational, or touchy.
 Clarify that you know that you have different perspectives and that you want to work together to have a better understanding of those perspectives.

 - Suggestions for Beginning the Talk.
 "I've been thinking about ...", "What do you think about ...", "I'd like to talk about ...", "I want to have a better understanding of your point of view about ..."
 Don't beat around the bush.
 Keep it simple.
 Stay on topic.